 In addition, the measurements made by Biomass offer the opportunity to map the elevation of Earth’s terrain under dense vegetation, yielding information on subsurface geology and allowing the estimation of glacier and ice-sheet velocities, critical to our understanding of ice-sheet mass loss in a warming Earth.

-In May 2016, Airbus was selected to build the satellite for a launch in 2021.
+In May 2016, Airbus was selected to build the satellite for a launch in 2022, which will take place on a Vega rocket.